 “There’s a strongly Indian element to some of my techniques, like the invisible hinges I use, and the cuts of the stones that I prefer.
 But there’s a strongly European finish and sophistication as well.
 The best of both worlds, you might say.”

-A copy of his hand-drawn sketch along with diamonds and other precious stones are given to his craftsmen.
+The Craft Standard A copy of his hand-drawn sketch along with diamonds and other precious stones are given to his craftsmen.
 Viren shares a strong bond with his karigars, who work to the exacting standards of the scale drawing.
 The final test is when Bhagat places the finished jewel on his original drawing and the piece sits flawlessly on his black-and-white sketch.

 Bhagat’s jewels reflect his impeccable understanding of proportion and symmetry.
 This is especially evident in the proportions of his long necklaces and earrings.
 Natural diamonds and other gemstones of varying sizes skillfully come together to create a harmonious jewel.
 At times, Bhagat is inspired by the gemstones themselves.
 “All stones are inherently beautiful, charming and interesting, like people.”
 To him, they are not merely gemstones, but actors in his story: “They speak to me.”